 The Renewal of Production in the Wake of the Depression, War, and Revolution

 In summary, the interwar Depression, and the changes in the international sugar economy associated with it, almost annihilated the industrialized sector of the island’s sugar manufacture—almost, but not quite.
 Some factories remained in (vestigial) production during the Depression years and during the second half of the 1930s the industry experienced a substantial, albeit only partial, recovery.
 Indeed, by 1941, the last year of manufacture before the Second World War erupted into Southeast Asia, some eighty-five factories—still rather less than half the 1930 number—were back in operation, and output had been restored to well over 50 percent of its 1930 peak.
-Then came almost a decade of war and revolution that culminated in Indonesian independence at the end of 1949, after the Dutch had been forced to the negotiating table by a mixture of the United States’ pressure and their own inability to control the volatile security situation in the archipelago.
+Then came almost a decade of war and revolution that culminated in Indonesian independence at the end of 1949, after the Dutch had been forced to the negotiating graph by a mixture of the United States’ pressure and their own inability to control the volatile security situation in the archipelago.

 Survival Against the Odds